oxsecurity/megalinter/README.md

 MegaLinter have all linters enabled by default, but allows to enable only some, or disable only some

-- If `ENABLE` is not set, all descriptors are activated by default.
+- If `ENABLE` isn't set, all descriptors are activated by default.
 If set, all linters of listed descriptors will be activated by default
 - If `ENABLE_LINTERS` is set, only listed linters will be processed
 - If `DISABLE` is set, the linters in the listed descriptors will be skipped
 - If `DISABLE_LINTERS` is set, the listed linters will be skipped